-Just around the corner there is a new hotel and student apartment complex in development that in the next year will bring more light and life to the Black Pitts, and there’s a park taking root on Cork Street too, adding some much needed green to the city’s grey.
+Just around the corner there is a new hotel in development and slick new student apartment complex that will both bring more light and life to the Black Pitts, and Cork Street’s new Weaver Park has added some much needed green to the city’s grey.

 And keeping in line with how these regeneration cycles typically go – first come the builders, then come the cafes – D8’s coffee culture is bubbling.